ryanjackson10/custom-fifa-squad-builder/README.md

 * **run the project**
   * >ng serve

 custom squad builder using the FIFA 14 card aesthetics.
-Here are some of the example squads that I've made.
+Here are some of the example squads that I've made:

 My all-time favorite Premier League Players to watch:
 ![](src/assets/example.png)